MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Utility/Out-GridView.md

   (copy).
 You can paste the data into any text or spreadsheet program.

 For full instructions, see the [Notes](#notes) section of this article.

+> [!NOTE]
+> This cmdlet was reintroduced in PowerShell 7.
+This cmdlet is only available on Windows system that
+> support the Windows Desktop.

 ## EXAMPLES